Deep ocean minerals: Research

-Over the past 15 years, there have been over 40 new publications establishing DOM as statistically significant with regard to improved cardiovascular and metabolic function.
-Recent clinical research from Taiwan, Japan, and Korea also shows statistically significant therapeutic health benefits from either topical or oral consumption of DOM.
+Over the past 15 years, there have been over 40 new publications establishing deep ocean minerals as statistically significant with regard to improved cardiovascular and metabolic function.
+Recent clinical research from Taiwan, Japan, and Korea also shows statistically significant therapeutic health benefits from either topical or oral consumption of deep ocean minerals.

-In 2009, scientists at the National Taiwan Ocean University, Keelung, Taiwan, published the first notable Wistar rat treadmill fatigue study.
+In 2009, scientists at the National Taiwan Ocean University published the first notable Wistar rat treadmill fatigue study.
 Researchers used desalinated deep ocean water processed with ultra-filtration and reverse osmosis to increase magnesium levels and hardness.
 The water was sourced from the east coast of Taiwan.
-The study showed that the DOM experimental groups were significantly better than the control group with regard to exhausting time and the ratio of lactic acid elimination to lactic acid increment.
-Summarizing the results, the researchers suggested that endurance, adaptation to exercising load and accelerating the elimination of fatigue in rats could be improved when fed with DOM of higher hardness and quantity.
+The study showed that the deep ocean mineral experimental groups were significantly better than the control group with regard to exhausting time and the ratio of lactic acid elimination to lactic acid increment.
+Summarizing the results, the researchers suggested that endurance, adaptation to exercising load and accelerating the elimination of fatigue in rats could be improved when fed with deep ocean minerals of higher hardness and quantity.

-In 2014, scientists at Hung Kuang University, Taichung, Taiwan, published a gerbil animal trial, endorsing the findings of the Wistar rat trial and again demonstrating that profiled deep ocean water significantly improved exercise performance in gerbils subjected to treadmill exercise.
+In 2014, scientists at Hungkuang University published a gerbil animal trial, endorsing the findings of the Wistar rat trial and again demonstrating that profiled deep ocean water significantly improved exercise performance in gerbils subjected to treadmill exercise.

-In 2013, researchers at the Department of Sports Sciences, Taipei University conducted a randomized double-blind placebo-controlled cross-over human study to evaluate the effect of DOW on-time recovery from a fatiguing exercise conducted at 30°C. DOM supplementation resulted in the complete recovery of aerobic power within four hours.
+In 2013, researchers at the Department of Sports Sciences, Taipei University conducted a randomized double-blind placebo-controlled cross-over human study to evaluate the effect of deep ocean water on-time recovery from a fatiguing exercise conducted at 30 °C. deep ocean mineral supplementation resulted in the complete recovery of aerobic power within four hours.
 Muscle power was also elevated above placebo levels within 24 hours of recovery.
-Increased circulating creatine kinase (CK) and myoglobin, indicators of exercise-induced muscle damage, were completely eliminated by DOM in parallel with attenuated oxidative damage.
-Researchers concluded that the results provide compelling evidence that DOM contains soluble elements, which can increase human recovery following an exhaustive physical challenge.
+Increased circulating creatine kinase (CK) and myoglobin, indicators of exercise-induced muscle damage, were eliminated by deep ocean minerals in parallel with attenuated oxidative damage.
+Researchers concluded that the results provide compelling evidence that deep ocean minerals contain soluble elements, which can increase human recovery following an exhaustive physical challenge.